mohdshahrukh007/chatgpt-code-previewer/README.md

-The `chatgpt-code-previewer` tool serves the purpose of efficiently previewing user interfaces generated from ChatGPT's code, primarily focusing on HTML and CSS.
+The `ChatGPT UI Preview` tool serves the purpose of efficiently previewing user interfaces generated from ChatGPT's code, primarily focusing on HTML and CSS.
 By providing a streamlined way to visualize the UI output, it significantly reduces the time required for developers and designers to iterate and refine their designs.

 This tool enhances productivity by enabling the following: